VideoProc Converter AI

 Not Supported

-If you want to change the video file formats recorded by iPhone camera, go to Settings > Camera > Formats, and choose whether to use High Efficiency or Most Compatible.
+If you want to change iPhone video formats for recording, go to Settings > Camera > Formats, and choose whether to use High Efficiency or Most Compatible.

-• High Efficiency option will record video in HEVC (H265) codec with the MOV file extension (and HEIC photo when taking pictures with the camera).
+• High Efficiency option will record video in HEVC (H265) codec with the MOV file extension (and HEIC file when taking pictures with the camera).

 • Most Compatible option will record video in H264 MOV on iPhone (and JPEG photo).